Cottage Garden Design in Australia | Dandenong to Blue Mtns

 • Hard Landscaping

-Sandstone or brick paving, permeable surfaces, edging
+Sandstone or brick paving, permeable gravel paths, feature edging, recycled sleeper raised beds

 • Structures